Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Methodology

 \subsubsection{The specific design of the value network}

 The two value networks we propose are both based on deep neural networks.
 The individual Q network takes the observation $o$ as input and outputs payoff estimates for individual actions.
 On the other hand, the global Q network takes the state $s$ as network input and outputs benefit estimates for joint actions that can be taken.
 Given the matrix input form, both networks use Multi-Layer Perceptron (MLP) as their main components.
 MLP uses its strong feature extraction and generalisation capabilities to fulfil the specific functions of value networks.
 Although MLP is widely used in decision learning, it has inadequate information extraction capability limitations, which leads to less efficient decision making.
 To overcome these limitations, MQLC uses a combination of several network architectures in the decision making process.
-The MQLC decision network architecture is shown in Figure \ref{Figure 2}.
+The MQLC decision network architecture is shown in Figure \ref{Figure 3}.

 For both the input observation $o$ in the individual Q-network and the input $s$ in the global Q-network, MQLC follows the same processing procedure.
 First, taking advantage of the excellent capabilities of Graph Convolutional Neural Networks (GCN) to handle topological graph structures, the vehicle coordinate position information in $o$ or $s$ is extracted and passed through two layers of GCN to obtain hidden vectors $h_{sur}$ representing the spatial structure of the surrounding vehicles.
 Next, the average speed and traffic density of the surrounding vehicles, derived from the vehicle speed information, are transformed by an MLP into hidden vectors $h_{env}$ representing the environmental influences.
 After obtaining $h_{sur}$, $h_{env}$ and $h_{ori}$ from original observation, these three hidden representations are combined.
 The combined output is then passed through a ReLU activation layer and further processed by a fully connected layer to estimate the advantage for discrete actions or joint actions.